jnrbsn/user-agents/README.md

 **TL;DR:** I made it better, more correct, and more reliable! :tada:

-When I created this repo ~4.5 years ago, it originally screen-scraped the user agent strings from [whatismybrowser.com][1].
+When I created this repo around 4.5 years ago, it originally screen-scraped the user agent strings from [whatismybrowser.com][1].
 Around two years ago, that website blocked GitHub Actions.
 So then I thought I had a clever idea of using [The Internet Archive][2] and also making it take regular snapshots.
-But then, because legal problems, The Internet Archive was temporarily shutdown for a month last year.
+But then, because of legal problems, The Internet Archive was temporarily shutdown for a month last year.
 Regardless of the shutdown, the GitHub Action just fails sometimes for various reasons.
+Also, as I was researching the rewrite of this, I learned that some of the user agent strings on whatismybrowser.com are incorrect.
+They're obviously generating their strings using outdated rules.
-It has become fragile and complex, and I don't like it.
+Anyway, this whole thing has become fragile and complex, and I don't like it.

 Meanwhile, in the years since I created this repo, the state of the browser user agent string has changed in significant ways.
 Driven by frustration with